 Urban sketchers is a community of sketchers who share their sketches online.
 There are groups in various countries.
 I'm a follower of the main blog.
 I find it very interesting to be reading about places around the world, getting to know the streets through the eyes of people living or traveling there.

-This book is 320 pages thick.
+This book is authored by Gabriel Campanario, founder of Urban Sketchers.
+It's a paperback with 320 pages thick.
 For the price, it's a terrific bargain.
 There are over 500 sketches featured from artists all around the globe.
 The styles are incredibly varied, ranging from pencil sketches to watercolour paintings.
 Each artist has a personal style, and each sketch has a story to tell.
 Some of the artists are so good they should publish their own books.
 Gerard Michel is one of them.

 There are three sections in the book.
 The first is the introduction on urban sketching.
 The second section showcases the different places drawn.
 That's the bulk of the book.
 And the third provides inspiration on where and what you can draw.